-We have met very few people during our 14 years of business who are truly allergic to wool.
+We have met very few people during since we started in 2000 who are truly allergic to wool.
 Some people are just plain allergic to the 1% of the sheep’s natural lanolin that is intentionally left in the wool to keep it supple.

 For those of you who are irritated by wearing wool, from finding it scratchy to breaking out in hives.
 Our theory here at Holy Lamb is that those types of reactions are due to the fact that the majority of wool used in the garment industry has gone through a chemical carbonization process[g].
 Basically the wool is dipped in a bath of sulfuric acid and then ran through a dryer to carbonize any vegetable matter.
 We assert that there is a chemical residue left on the wool.
 The carbonization process also makes the wool brittle and scratchy causing skin irritation.

-Our incredible wool has never gone through a chemical process nor has been carbonized. .
+Our incredible wool has never gone through a chemical process nor has it ever been carbonized.
 Find out more about Our Mill and their best practices and our Local Eco Wool.
 Additionally, wool resists bacteria, dust-mites and is actually both antimicrobial and antibacterial.
-People who have allergies often find relief with natural wool bedding.
+People who have allergies often report substantial relief from using our natural wool bedding.

-If you are at all unsure, we encourage you to test our materials for yourself by ordering our free Sensitivity Kit.
+If you are at all unsure, we encourage you to test our materials for yourself by ordering our Sensitivity Kit.

 Is your wool tested?

 Absolutely, our wool is tested annually at the UC Davis Toxicology Lab to further assure our customers that there are no chemicals, heavy metals, pesticides and herbicides to be found in our wool.
 These tests are made available upon request.
 Read more about Our Mill and our Sustainable Wool Program.